-A line of credit can provide your business with access to funds that can be used for both routine and unexpected expenditures.
-Unlike a traditional bank loan, you don’t need to specify how you’ll use the line of credit to be approved.
+A line of credit is a popular type of business funding that can be used for both routine and unexpected expenditures.
+Unlike a traditional bank loan, you don’t need to specify how you’ll use the line of credit in order to be approved.

-Although short-term credit lines have many advantages, but they’re not right for everyone.
-Before determining the best short-term financing solution for your business, consider a few key questions.
+Although short-term credit lines have many advantages, they’re not right for everyone.
+Before selecting the best short-term financing solution for your business, ask yourself a few key questions.

-1. How Do You Plan to Use the Funds?
+1. How Do You Plan to Use the Loan Funds?